FAQ for First-Time Homebuyers

 - Your credit mix, or the different types of debt that you have.

-The minimum required credit score to get approved for a mortgage varies by loan type and lender.
-Learn more about the different types of home loans.
+The minimum credit score to get a mortgage varies by loan type and lender:

 Minimum Credit Score Requirements by Mortgage Type